matthewsedlacek/portfolio-practice-frontend/README.md

 4. Run `npm start` in your terminal
 5. Enjoy Portfolio Practice

-To view a long term user please feel free to access the following user account
+To view an active user please feel free to access the following user account
 username: gordongekko
 password: money